Two bedroom cooperative search leads to West 85th Street

-Daniel and Stacey were renting a one-bedroom apartment in Chelsea but were engaged and planning to start a family, so they wanted to expand.
+Drew and Lisa were renting a one-bedroom apartment in Chelsea.
+Recently engaged and planning to start a family, they wanted to expand.
 Their goal was to settle in a prime residential neighborhood with an established history where they could be certain their property would hold its value in the future.
 They liked the character of pre-war buildings and were ideally seeking something charming but spacious in a family-oriented area with parks nearby.
 After weighing these various factors, we decided to focus our search on the Upper West Side and Brooklyn Heights.

 Indeed, the deal with the other buyer who wanted to combine properties soon got more complicated and the sellers weighed our offer further.
 Eager to close, they decided to drop the other deal and moved forward with us under a tight timeline.
-The deal proceeded seamlessly and Daniel and Stacey moved into their new home right before their wedding.
+The deal proceeded seamlessly and Drew and Lisa moved into their new home right before their wedding.